Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 Dr. G. Grossman will tell you how to restore the intestines after taking antibiotics:

-The consequence of prolonged use of antibiotics in frequent cases is diarrhea, both in children and adults.
-This violation manifests itself in the form of frequent, three or more times a day, loose stools.
-The medical name for diarrhea is diarrhoea.
+Diarrhea often occurs as a consequence of long-term use of antibiotics, both in children and adults.
+This disorder manifests itself in the form of frequent, three or more times a day, loose stools.
+The medical name for diarrhea is diarrhea.

-Diarrhea from antibiotics occurs because strong antibiotics lead to muscle stimulation and undulating contractions in the stomach and intestines.
+Antibiotic diarrhea occurs because potent antibacterial agents cause muscle stimulation and wave-like contractions in the stomach and intestines.

-Often the cause of diarrhea is the incorrect use of antibiotics, a violation of the recommendations for admission and dosage.
-In addition, these drugs destroy not only pathogenic microflora, but also beneficial bacteria, which leads to intestinal disorders, and as a result, loose stools occur.
+Often the cause of diarrhea is the incorrect use of antibiotics, violation of the recommendations for use and dosage.
+In addition, these drugs destroy not only pathogenic microflora, but also beneficial bacteria, which leads to disorders in the intestines, and as a result, loose stools occur.

 Also, the appearance of diarrhea from antibiotics can be a sign of the development of dangerous intestinal infections.

-Diarrhea can be caused by a variety of reasons, but stool disorder due to medication has several distinguishing features, namely:
+Diarrhea can be caused by a variety of reasons, but stool disorder caused by taking medications has several distinctive signs, namely:

 • the patient does not feel unwell;